-In the majority of cases, kidney cancer is cured by removing the kidney containing the cancer, and no further treatment is required.
+In the majority of cases, small kidney cancers can be cured by removing the mass from the kidney, and no further treatment is required.

-The kidney is sent for further tests after the operation.
+The mass is sent for further tests after the operation.
 The results from these tests will allow us to tell you how likely it is that the operation has cured the cancer.

-You will need to have follow-up scans for several years after the operation to make sure the cancer doesn't return elsewhere in the body.
+You will need to have follow-up scans for several years after the operation to make sure the cancer doesn't return in the kidney or elsewhere in the body.

-If the cancer does return, further treatment may be required, such as surgery or immunotherapy (anticancer medications).
+If the cancer does return, further treatment may be required, such as nephrectomy (removal of the whole kidney) or immunotherapy (anti-cancer medications).